isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 Hence need for recent increase in ERP charges

  a.
 Many people are upset
-    i.
-But have to see the bigger picture ii.
+&nbsp; i.
+But have to see the bigger picture
+&nbsp; ii.
 In fact, they are (unconsciously) benefitting from the overall policy to reduce car taxes, and lighten burden on them

 b.
-Considered carefully how to adjust ERP without increasing burden
+Considered carefully how to adjust ERP without increasing burden &nbsp; i.
-    i.
 Worked out a package
-    ii.
-Raised ERP but also reduced Road Tax at the same time iii.
-Overall cost has actually come down iv.
+&nbsp; ii.
+Raised ERP but also reduced Road Tax at the same time &nbsp; iii.
+Overall cost has actually come down
+&nbsp; iv.
 Example of a 1.6L car again
-    1. Will pay more ERP per year
+&nbsp;&nbsp; 1.
+Will pay more ERP per year
-    2. But more than offset by 15% reduction in Road Tax
+&nbsp;&nbsp; 2.
+But more than offset by 15% reduction in Road Tax
-    3. On average drivers enjoy net savings
+&nbsp;&nbsp; 3.
+On average drivers enjoy net savings
-   a.
+&nbsp;&nbsp;&nbsp; a.
 ERP – pay $76 more
-   b.
+&nbsp;&nbsp;&nbsp; b.
 Road Tax – pay $130 less
-   c.
+&nbsp;&nbsp;&nbsp; c.
 Savings – $54 every year

 c.
 People may not realise or remember
-    i.
-How much Road Tax they are paying, or paid last year ii.
+&nbsp; i.
+How much Road Tax they are paying, or paid last year &nbsp; ii.
 Sometimes another family member pays the tax
-    1. I asked one driver if she had received her Road Tax reduction
+&nbsp;&nbsp; 1.
+I asked one driver if she had received her Road Tax reduction
-    2. She said she had to check with her husband!
+&nbsp;&nbsp; 2.
+She said she had to check with her husband!
-    3. So she does not connect the ERP charges with the road tax reduction.
+&nbsp;&nbsp; 3.
+So she does not connect the ERP charges with the road tax reduction.
 Her IU beeps when she goes through the ERP gantry, but there is no beep when her husband receives the road tax benefit
 d.
 We will do more to draw the connections, and explain how the middle-income have actually benefited from government policies

 Also improving public transport as alternative to cars